UnifiedPush/specifications/specifications/android.md

 The connector sends this action to unregister from push messages.
 The intent MUST contain 1 extra:
 * token (String): the token supplied by the end user application during registration

-The intent SHOULD contain 1 additional extra:
-* application (String): the end user application package name.

-The distributor MUST send a broadcast intent to the following action when it handles this action:
-* org.unifiedpush.android.connector.UNREGISTERED.

 ### org.unifiedpush.android.distributor.MESSAGE_ACK

-Whenever the connector receives a message with the extra id it MUST reply with this action to the distributor with the String extra id received to acknowledge the message reception.
+Whenever the connector receives a message with the extra id it MUST reply with this action to the distributor.

+The intent MUST contain 1 extra:
+* id (String): the String extra id received with the message

 ## Messaging Broadcast Receiver